 Those who are keen to supplement their current insurance coverage

-If you are already committed to some of these trigger activities on a daily basis, why not earn additional coverage by committing a teeny weeny premium each time you complete the activity?
+If you are already committed to some of these trigger activities on a daily basis, you can get additional coverage by committing a teeny weeny premium each time you complete the activity.
 This can supplement your current insurance plans, especially during periods when there are gaps in your coverage.

 Those who are trying out investing

 New investors who lack experience and are willing to try their hand at investing might want to consider SNACK investment.
 Just think of it as a robo-advisor managing your funds for you, with no barrier to entry and hefty service fees.
 You can essentially make micro-investments without having to worry too much about managing your portfolio.

 If you think SNACK is for you, you can learn more about SNACK by Income here or download the app from the App Store or Google Play store here.
 If you sign up for SNACK Investment from now till 31 October 2021, you will receive S$30 investment credits.

 Note: This is only product information provided.
 You may wish to seek advice from a qualified adviser before buying the product.
 If you choose not to seek advice from a qualified adviser, you should consider whether the product is suitable for you.
 Buying an insurance product that are not suitable for you may impact your ability to finance your future healthcare needs.